 Trisha Fielding has a Master of History degree from the University of New England and her major research project looked at infant and maternal health in early Townsville.
 Trisha also holds a Bachelor of Arts with Distinction, from the University of Southern Queensland, with majors in History and Journalism.

 Published a book on the history of Townsville - Queen City of the North: A History of Townsville, now available to purchase at Mary Who?
-Bookshop, Townsville Museum, or direct from the author.
+Bookshop, QBD The Bookshop - Stockland Shopping Centre, Townsville Museum, Library Shop - State Library of Queensland, or direct from the author.

 Researched and wrote a series of historical articles for James Cook University Library, as a component of their T150: Townsville's Past and Present project.
 These articles were published in the Townsville Bulletin throughout 2016.

 I wrote over a hundred weekly history articles for the Townsville Bulletin for their Townsville Eye supplement, called "The Ville".

 I've been writing since the early 1990s but my first history article, 'Charters Towers', was published in September 1998 by Australian Family Tree Connections, Vol. 6, Issue 9.
 Another article: 'They died from what?' was published in AFTC in November 1999.